An Improved Quantum Anonymous Notification Protocol for Quantum-Augmented Networks: Results

 \section{Results}

-{In this section, we present the simulation results based on Algorithm} \ref{alg:QAN_comp}, {with specific parameters presented in the Table.} \ref{tab:params} {along with the noise models used, and some possible attacks on the modified QAN system.} {Before presenting the simulation outcomes, we briefly discuss the theoretical basis underlying the expected results.
+{In this section, we present the simulation results based on Algorithm} \ref{alg:QAN_comp}, {with specific parameters presented in the Table.} \ref{tab:params} {along with the noise models used, and some possible attacks on the modified QAN system.} {The values $P_z = 0.1, 0.3, 0.45$ were selected to represent low, medium, and high notification actuation probabilities, respectively, enabling evaluation of protocol behavior across different operating regimes.} {Before presenting the simulation outcomes, we briefly discuss the theoretical basis underlying the expected results.
 The notification detection process in the QAN protocol depends on the interference of shared GHZ states, where local phase rotations determine whether the receiver observes a parity flip.
 Channel noise, modeled through dephasing and depolarizing effects, reduces the coherence of these GHZ states and thereby lowers the contrast between notification and no-notification cases.
-The performance of GHZ-based communication schemes is strongly influenced by the fidelity and coherence of the entangled states used, as discussed in earlier works on noisy multipartite entanglement and quantum communication}\cite{guo2023noise} {As coherence decreases, the overall probability of successful notification detection is expected to drop, while false-positive events become more likely.
+The performance of GHZ-based communication schemes is strongly influenced by the fidelity and coherence of the entangled states used, as discussed in earlier works on noisy multipartite entanglement and quantum communication} \cite{guo2023noise} {As coherence decreases, the overall probability of successful notification detection is expected to drop, while false-positive events become more likely.
 The following section presents simulation results that illustrate these effects and highlight the improved robustness of the modified QAN protocol compared to a prior approach.}